aequinn/game-snake/README.md

 ## How it was built

-I used HTML, CSS, and JavaScript
+I used only HTML, CSS, and JavaScript.
+I did not use any frameworks or third party additions.

 ## What's in it